dwhiffing/fury/content/nato/it/navy/carriers/body.md

 deck*.

 The *Giuseppe Garibaldi* is the Flagship of the Italian Fleet.
-Built as an Anti-Submarine Warfare (ASW) carrier it was launched in 1985 with the capability to operate Short Take Off and Landing (STOL) or Vertical Take Off and Landing (VTOL) aircraft.
+Built as an ASW carrier it was launched in 1985 with the capability to operate Short Take Off and Landing (STOL) or Vertical Take Off and Landing (VTOL) aircraft.
 This was a significant departure from post WW2 Italian policy and historically there was significant delay in receiving its full complement of AV-8B Harriers.
 In Northern Fury however, this purchase was expedited and the Italian Navy had 12 of its 16 Harriers operational by the end of 1993.
 Although this was 18 months faster than the historic timeline it was still 8 years after they were needed.
 The addition of the Harriers allowed the Italian Navy much more flexibility in roles and freedom of action within its traditional area of interest – the Mediterranean Sea and Indian Ocean.
 At war start she is preparing for a cruise through the Indian Ocean and is ready to sail with her task group within 24 hours.

 **C-550 Vittorio Venito**